 Machine learning frameworks and image processing platforms

-If you want to move beyond using simple AI algorithms, you can build custom deep learning models for image processing.
+If you want to move beyond using simple AI algorithms, you can build custom image processing AI models.
 To make development a bit faster and easier, you can use special platforms and frameworks.
 Below, we take a look at some of the most popular ones:

 Google’s TensorFlow is a popular open-source framework with support for machine learning and deep learning.
 Using TensorFlow, you can create and train custom deep learning models.
-The framework also includes a set of libraries, including ones that can be used in image processing projects and computer vision applications.
+The framework also includes a set of libraries suitable for image processing projects and computer vision applications.

-PyTorch is an open-source deep learning framework initially created by the Facebook AI Research lab (FAIR).
+PyTorch is an open-source deep learning framework initially created by the Facebook AI Research (FAIR) lab.
 This Torch-based framework has Python, C++, and Java interfaces.

 Among other things, you can use PyTorch for building computer vision and natural language processing applications.